• Menu

 Formerly known as Virginia City, Tin Cup was founded in 1879.
 After a few golden years of mining, the town grew less and less populated.
 Today, only a few residents call Tin Cup home year-round, and some residents return only during the summer months.
 Most of the original buildings remain, making this a great semi-ghost town for history buffs and outdoor enthusiasts hoping to see an original mining town set in the mountains.

-Continuing past Tin Cup, visitors with 4×4, high-clearance vehicles should not miss Tin Cup Pass.
-Set at 12,154 feet in elevation, this beautiful mountain pass connects the towns of Nathrop and Almont, which lies between Gunnison and Crested Butte.
+Continuing past Tin Cup, visitors with 4×4, high-clearance vehicles should not miss the Tin Cup Pass.
+Set at 12,154 feet in elevation, this beautiful mountain pass connects the towns of Nathrop and Almont, which lie between Gunnison and Crested Butte.
 Jeep rentals are available in Gunnison at Alpenglow Rentals, so there’s no excuse not to check out this stunning area near Gunnison.
 If you make it to the other side of the pass, be sure to stop in St. Elmo, another small mountain ghost town.

 Float the Gunnison River